 I'm working in London for the next two weeks.

-- for something which is new and contrasts with a previous state:
+- something which is new and contrasts with a previous state:

 These days most people are using email instead of writing letters.

-- to show that something is changing, growing or developing:
+- something which is changing, growing or developing:

 The climate is changing rapidly.

 They are always arguing.

 Note that we normally use always with this use.

 - Present continuous 5